openPMD/openPMD-standard/EXT_BeamPhysics.md

   - Type: Required 2-vector or 3-vector *(real)*
   - Description: Spacing between grid points.
 This is a 2-vector if `gridGeometry` is set to `rotationally_symmetric_rz` and is a 3-vector if `gridGeometry` is set to `xyz`.

-- `harmonic`
-  - Type: Required *(int)*
-  - Description: Harmonic number of the fundamental frequency.
-A value of zero implies a DC field.

 - `gridLowerBound`
   - Type: Required 2-vector or 3-vector *(int)*
   - Description: Lower bound of the grid index.
 This is a 2-vector if `gridGeometry` is set to `rotationally_symmetric_rz` and is a 3-vector if `gridGeometry` is set to `xyz`.
 Note: The grid upper bound will be `gridLowerBound` + `gridSize` - 1.